mongodb/docs-cluster-to-cluster-sync/source/includes/limitations-filtering.rst

 - You cannot specify system collections or system databases in a filter.
-- Operations that use the :pipeline:`$out` aggregation stage or operations that use the :dbcommand:`mapReduce` command when set to replace a collection or create a new shareded collection are only supported if the entire database is specified in the filter.
+- Operations that use the :pipeline:`$out` aggregation stage or operations that use the :dbcommand:`mapReduce` command when set to replace a collection or create a new sharded collection are only supported if the entire database is specified in the filter.
   You cannot limit the filter to collections within the database.